ucsf-web-services/ucsf_pattern_library/source/_patterns/01-atoms/headings/headings.md

 ### Accessibility Considerations
 Do not use the heading tag for styling, only for content structure.
 Please ensure accessibility by testing the whole page, including this element, in context.

-* About heading accessibilty properties: http://webaim.org/techniques/semanticstructure/#contentstructure
+* About heading accessibility properties: http://webaim.org/techniques/semanticstructure/#contentstructure

 ### SEO Considerations
 This section is left intentionally blank and is for future consideration.